ibm-cloud-docs/cloud-object-storage/libraries/python.md

 If both `~/.bluemix/cos_credentials` and `~/.aws/credentials` exist, `cos_credentials` will take preference.

+### Gather required information

+The following variables appear in the examples:

+* `bucket_name` must be a  [unique and DNS-safe](docs/services/cloud-object-storage/api-reference/api-reference-buckets.html#compatibility-api-new-bucket) string.
+Because bucket names are unique, these values will need to be changed if this example is run multiple times.
+Note that names are reserved for 10-15 minutes after deletion.
+* `ibm_api_key_id` is the value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html) as `apikey`.
+* `ibm_service_instance_id` is the value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html) as `resource_instance_id`.
+* `endpoint_url` is a service endpoint URL, inclusive of the `https://` protocol.
+This is **not** the `endpoints` value found in the [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html).
+* `LocationConstraint` is a [valid provisioning code](docs/services/cloud-object-storage/basics/classes.html#locationconstraint) that corresponds to the `endpoint` value.

 ## Code Examples

 Code examples were written using **Python 2.7.15**